 The Ministry of Health and Family Welfare's recent advisory against administering cough syrups to children under two is a milestone in India's changing healthcare history.

-It marks a shift towards a new age of awareness, accountability, and informed choices in pediatric care, moving away from the traditional reliance on cough syrups as a quick solution for children's coughs and colds.
+It marks a shift towards a new era of awareness, accountability, and informed choices in pediatric care.